DSC-IIT-GOA/HackTheGames/README.md

 We have created a software for automating **'Hill Climb Racing'** game using OpenCV module.

-In this software we'll be detecting hands and using them would be controlling the game.
+In this software we'll be detecting hands and using them for controlling the game.

 ## Tech Stack